informaticon/div.cpp.base.pbni-framework-usage-example/README.md

 ```

 ## Setup
-If you havent cloned this repo with `--recursive` you need to run `git submodule update --init --recursive ` to clone the submodules.

 Clone this repo using ``--recursive``.
 Or clone it normally and run ``git submodule update --init --recursive`` after.
 Then cd into the new directory. create a build folder and run CMake:
 ```ps1
 mkdir build; cd build